gamingsolved/paperspace-api-php-client/README.md

 This project adds a thin wrapper around the generated code.

+## How to modify and extend the API specification for the PHP client

+The PHP API client provided by this project is generated automatically as far as possible (see below).
+To do so, this project manages an [Open API Specification / Swagger](https://swagger.io/specification/) based definition of the Paperspace API.
+As there is currently no (known) way to generated this definition based on the [Paperspace API client code](https://github.com/Paperspace/paperspace-node) directly, the Swagger definition is created and updated manually.

+To do so, the code documentation for each API call is used as a reference - for example, the `create machine` API call is defined in the official Node.js API client code at https://github.com/Paperspace/paperspace-node/blob/master/lib/machines/create.js, and the codedoc block serves as the reference for the definitions in `api-definitions/<api-version>/paperspace-api-swagger-definition.yml`.

+The API specs are defined per-API-version, that is, a spec exists for each Paperspace API version (one folder per version below `api-definitions`).

 ## How to auto-generate the API client

 The PHP API client is generated using [swagger-codegen](https://github.com/swagger-api/swagger-codegen) 2.3.0.